municipioriogrande/blog/plugins/siteorigin-panels/readme.txt

 We've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 2.9.2 - 9 November 2018 =
+* Block editor: Call `enqueue_registered_widgets_scripts` which will reset global `$post`.
+* Block editor: Only enqueue layout block scripts when using the block editor.
+* WP 5: Fixed styles in the block editor.
+* WP 5: Ensure the block editor scripts are enqueued.
+* WP 5: Fix WP Text Widget for layout block.

+= 2.9.1 - 23 October 2018 =
+* Fix auto-excerpt output.
+* Layout builder: Fix 'undefined index' when saving before having added any widgets.
+* Layout builder: Prevent initializing multiple instances of widget dialog.
+* Prevent notices when style field is using 'label' instead of 'name' e.g. for checkbox field.

+= 2.9.0 - 9 October 2018 =
+* Automatically extract excerpts from text type widgets found in the first two Page Builder layout rows.
+* Allow media queries with only `min-width`.
+* Only allow moving widgets and rows between Page Builder instances when in Gutenberg editor.
+* Fallback to checking for global `$post` when attempting to disable Gutenberg for existing posts with Page Builder layout data.
+* Yoast compat: Custom widget content handler for WB Accordion and Tabs widgets.
+* Jetpack compat: Fix for Jetpack widgets using the `is_active_widget` check.

 = 2.8.2 - 10 August 2018 =
 * Use post ID in content, not revision ID, when saving revisions.